 Press the FOCUS buttons on the remote control to adjust focus of the image.
-See page 27 for details.

 FREEZE button

 Press the FREEZE button on the remote control to freeze the picture on the screen.
 To cancel the FREEZE function, press the FREEZE button again or press any other button.